-As at 30 June 2022, the Fund has measured the fair value of its unlisted investments at the fair value of the unlisted managed investment trusts.
+As at 30 June 2023, the Fund has measured the fair value of its unlisted investments at the fair value of the unlisted managed investment trust.
 The trusts base their fair value on the net asset value (NAV) of their underlying investments.
 The Fund followed an extensive review process to ensure fair values reported by fund managers were a reasonable and appropriate reflection of the anticipated impact of the above world-events on the investees' underlying assets.

-For infrastructure assets held within the Fund, valuation uncertainty clauses have been incorporated into some of the external valuation reports adopted by the fund managers for the unlisted managed investment trusts at 30 June 2022.
-The number of valuation uncertainty clauses for the 30 June 2022
+For infrastructure assets held within the Fund, valuation uncertainty clauses have been incorporated into some of the external valuation reports adopted by the fund managers for the unlisted managed investment trusts at 30 June 2023.
+The number of valuation uncertainty clauses for the 30 June 2023 valuations is less than the number for the 30 June 2022 and 2021 valuations which covered both property and infrastructure assets.
+This is consistent with global industry practice.
+This uncertainty does not indicate the valuations adopted cannot be relied upon.
+However, the clauses indicate that there may be a higher degree of valuer judgement in determining significant valuation assumptions.

-2. Impact of Coronavirus (COVID 19) and the Russian invasion of Ukraine (continued)

-(b) Consideration of the Statement of Financial Position and further disclosures (continued)
+- 2. Impact of Coronavirus (COVID 19) and the Russian invasion of Ukraine (continued) - (b) Consideration of the Statement of Financial Position and further disclosures (continued)